GoogleCloudPlatform/cloud-bigtable-examples/java/dataflow-coinbase/README.md

 ## An End-to-End Google Cloud Dataflow/Cloud Bigtable/Managed VMs/Angular Example

 Coinflow is an extension/improvement to the Apache Storm example that reads from the Coinbase WebSocket API and saves the feed in Cloud Bigtable.

-Coinflow uses Dataflow to also calculate derived analytic data like moving average calculations of prices using Dataflow Sliding Windows.
+Instead of using Storm it uses Cloud Dataflow.

 This is all served up as a frontend using a Managed VMs Jetty app and Angular JS.